 Holding Hauled-In Water or Treated Community System Water

-Whenever treated water from a community system is utilized to fill up a cistern, 170 milliliters (3/4 cups) of chlorine laundry bleach should be added for each and every 4,550 liters (1,000 gal.) of water.
+Whenever treated water from a community system is utilized to fill up a cistern, 170 milliliters (3/4 cups) of chlorine laundry bleach should be added to each and every 4,550 liters (1,000 gal.) of water.
 This will likely produce 2 milligrams per liter (mg/L) or two parts per million (p.p.m.) of chlorine bleach and take good care of any pollutants in tanks or those introduced during hauling or transport of the water supply.

 Keeping Untreated Well Water

 When untreated well water is used to fill a cistern, enough chlorine bleach should be added to oxidize any iron, manganese, hydrogen sulfide or harmful bacteria present.
-In addition to chlorine demand guidelines (iron, manganese, etc.) 170 milliliters (3/4 cups) of household bleach, or an equal amount of another chlorine mixture, ought to be added to each 4,550 ltrs (1,000 gallons) of water to provide residual of 2 mg per liter (mg/L), also shown as parts per million (PPM).
+In addition to chlorine demand guidelines (iron, manganese, etc.) 170 milliliters (3/4 cups) of household bleach, or an equal amount of another chlorine mixture, ought to be added to each 4,550 liters (1,000 gallons) of water to provide residual of 2 mg per liter (mg/L), also shown as parts per million (PPM).

 Calcium hypochlorite is dry chlorine and should be dissolved in warm water in a non -metallic container before it's put into the cistern.
 The mix needs to be thoroughly stirred (minimum of five minutes) to ensure that it dissolves.

-Ozone generators are becoming increasingly popular as a technique of maintaining rain water tanks free of odor and bacteria.
+Ozone generators are becoming increasingly popular as a technique of maintaining rainwater tanks free of odor and bacteria.
 Ozone is an unstable form of oxygen which can be produced on location by way of a compact ozone generator.
-Ozone is similar but more powerful than chlorine at oxidizing organic material, iron, manganese and microbes.
+Ozone is similar but more powerful than chlorine at oxidizing organic material, iron, manganese, and microbes.
 As opposed to chlorine there isn't any chemical residual left in the water when using ozone.